Destinations Greece The Cyclades Paros

 Reserve direct ↗

 Marriott Luxury Collection's Paros flagship — 40 rooms on Agii Anargyri beach, a 10-minute walk from Naoussa centre along the coast path.
-Modern Greek-design interiors, an infinity pool over the beach, the Parostià restaurant run by chef Yiannis Kioroglou.
+Modern Greek-design interiors, the half-moon pool that mirrors the bay, the Parostià restaurant run by chef Yiannis Kioroglou.
 The right pick for travellers who want a brand they recognise, the full-service Marriott standard, and beach access without giving up the Naoussa walking distance.

 What it's known for